mbodiai/handbook/docs/engineering/overview/pcasm.md

   default action=parallel_jaw_center
 ```

-At runtime, language produces \( \Phi \) and this rule table.
+At runtime, language produces Φ and this rule table.
 Attend applies the router under budget; Map executes the chosen action and records its outcome.

 ## Worked examples